Limited functionality available

 For example, when a client calls CIBC’s contact center, a predictive model dynamically configures the interactive voice response menu based on the client’s recent transactions and offers the most relevant information at the top of the menu.
 The bank aims to cement client relationships over time with a continuous string of personalized interactions.

-“In my previous role,” Hickey says, “I spent a lot of time with organizations around the world.
+“In my previous role,” Hickey says, “I spent a lot of time with organisations around the world.
 Everyone talked about the benefits and future potential of AI, and some completed proofs-of-concept, but few were able to implement them, especially in banking and finance.
 By proactively addressing how we will—and will not—use technology, CIBC has embraced the positive benefits it can deliver to employees and clients.
 All of this in less than a year.”

-In the health care industry, trust is a primary driver of patient behavior: Trusted organizations have an edge in influencing behaviors that can create more positive health outcomes.
+In the health care industry, trust is a primary driver of patient behavior: Trusted organisations have an edge in influencing behaviors that can create more positive health outcomes.
 For 130-year-old global health care company Abbott, trust is top of mind as it evolves and expands its portfolio of diagnostic products, medical devices, nutritionals, and branded generic medicines, says CMO Melissa Brotz.27

 With technology-driven products such as sensor-based glucose monitoring systems, smartphone-connected insertable cardiac monitors, and cloud-connected implantable defibrillators and pacemakers, Abbott takes a multifaceted approach to trust, adds CIO Mark Murphy.28 Across the enterprise and its connected technologies, this includes comprehensive data protection policies, employee training programs, and an external ecosystem of trust-based partners, and other components.